There is a better way – Part 4:The simple things that can change the way athletes view themselves (and perform)

 I looked at two young boys (7 year olds) for their dad, as part of their long term preparation for sporting success.
 I showed dad what I saw.
 No, they didn’t stretch.
 Yes, there were very active in sport and had already done a lot of training.
 I shared my concerns re injuries with this approach and the direction they were heading.
 Two weeks later I got a call from Dad – one of his boys had an inflamed Achilles and needed attention.

 A few days before I was stretching a group of 9-10 year old boys involved in soccer.
 I had one of their older brothers (11-12 yrs) in the group for the workout.
 He was not participating in the stretches.
 I asked why.
 He said “I can’t do stretching before games or training.”
 I said “What are you talking about?”
 He said “I’ve been told by a physio that I am not to do any stretching before a game or training.”
 I was shocked and saddened.
-The boy had already had his first knee surgery under general anaesthetic.
+The boy had already had his first knee surgery under general anesthetic.

 A week before I gave a presentation to a netball coaching group, during which I shared my belief that the absence or lack of stretching, including pre-training stretching, was a breach of our duty to athletes, and in my opinion criminally negligent.
 But don’t worry, I assured them – you won’t get sued, because it is the dominant belief that avoiding stretching is right and good.

-About this time I heard of a local netball club that has informed their amateur/parent coaches that static stretching before training is banned.
+About this time, I heard of a local netball club that has informed their amateur/parent coaches that static stretching before training is banned.
 They are not allowed to do it.
 I felt sad for this sport.

 Last Friday I attended an introductory coaching course for a specific sport.
-The young, enthusiastic and well meaning coaching director proudly talked to the group about doing a ‘dynamic warm up’.
+The young, enthusiastic and well-meaning coaching director proudly talked to the group about doing a ‘dynamic warm up’.
 He did one or two quick static stretches, but mostly the ‘dynamic stretches’.
 He also mentioned the words ‘core strength’ during the workout, confirming that he is ‘up to date’ and ‘all over’ the dominant trends and buzzwords.
 I felt sad for this sport.

 The price the kids pay.
 The price the adult athletes and physically active play.
 For their desire to conform.
 For their blind belief that their best interests are being taken care of by those who promoted the trends.
 The trends, that is, once they identify the market acceptance is adequate but not to exposed, so they appear to be the leader of the information.